TurtlePay/architecture/Architecture.md

 ### [Blockchain Relay Agent (BRA)](https://github.com/TurtlePay/blockchain-relay-agent)

-Each BRA is tasked with ensuring that new transactions from the TurtlePay™ platform are properly relayed to the TurtleCoin™ network for processing.
-Each transaction meant for network consumption is queued by the TurtlePay™ platform before being broadcast to the TurtleCoin™ network.
-The BRA is charged with verifying that the transaction has been accepted by a node and providing the state of such back to TurtlePay™.
+Each BRA is tasked with ensuring that new transactions from the TurtlePay® platform are properly relayed to the TurtleCoin® network for processing.
+Each transaction meant for network consumption is queued by the TurtlePay® platform before being broadcast to the TurtleCoin® network.
+The BRA is charged with verifying that the transaction has been accepted by a node and providing the state of such back to TurtlePay®.

-***Note:*** Multiple outgoing transfers from the TurtlePay™ platform may be combined into a single network transaction to make the most efficient use of block space.
+***Note:*** Multiple outgoing transfers from the TurtlePay® platform may be combined into a single network transaction to make the most efficient use of block space.

-## TurtlePay™ Services
+## TurtlePay® Services

 ### [Public Website](https://turtlepay.io)